PhD, English. University of Missouri (2009)

 MA, Writing Women in Great Britain and North America, 1740-1835.
 Centre for Eighteenth Century Studies, University of York, England.
 (2006)

 BA, English.
 Bryn Mawr College (2003) cum laude with departmental honors

-"very long" eighteenth century (1660-1835), history of the book, print and manuscript culture, adaptation, closure and endings, correspondence, narrative theory, trans-generic interactions (particularly the drama and the novel). olfactory language and spaces, in the 18th century and today.
+"very long" eighteenth century (1660-1835), history of the book, print and manuscript culture, adaptation, closure and endings, correspondence, narrative theory, trans-generic interactions, olfactory language and spaces (past and present), the history and future of fan labor.

-Methodologies: digitally-inflected, including the creation of databases with linked open metadata.
+Methodologies: bibliographic, digitally-inflected, including the creation of databases with linked open metadata.

 Long Eighteenth-Century British and American Literature, Women's Writing/Writing about Women, History and Future of the Book, History of the Novel.
 Digital methods in all courses, Active Learning classroom practitioner.

 Reading Smell in the Eighteenth-Century Novel (Bucknell University Press 2016)

 "Amateur Manuscript Fiction in the Archive: An Introduction."
 For After Print, Ed.
 Rachael King.
 University of Virginia Press 2020.